dskhanirfan/imtiaz-Pathway-Logic-Model-Builder/README.md

 not indicate any errors while writing the code.
 This kind of errors prevent the models to execute.
 The process is also very prone to logical errors and detection of presence of such errors is very difficult.
 Apart from Knowledge base, transition knowledge base is also required.
-The both kowledge bases must conform to each other to query the model and to display the results in PLA.
+Both kowledge bases must conform to each other to query the model and to display the results in PLA.
 Transition knowledge base is the transformation of rules of knowledge base to transitions of petri net.
 This transformation if subjected to error at any stage may corrupt